incubyte/incubyte.github.io/content/blog/standup.md

 ### Honorary addition

 Lately, some teams have started introducing non project related and team related talks in the meeting.
 Those are not bad.
 Those help team building.
-Some of the examples are as follows,
+Some examples are as follows,

 - How was your weekend?
 - What did you learn recently?